 This outline of the thematic evolution of CCS coverage demonstrates pluralization.
-Moreover, the usage of a political framework that is oriented toward conflicts within parties and between state and federal policies shows that there are high levels of conflict within a topic that originates from the scientific field.
+Moreover, the use of a political framework that is aligned with conflicts within parties and between state and federal policies shows that there are high levels of struggle over a topic that originates from the scientific field.
 Therefore, the third indicator for medialization can be observed as well.
 While the media coverage of CCS is dominated by political frameworks, the observation of medialization cannot be attributed to science.
-Because science obviously does not play a major role in the media coverage of CCS but politics does, it can be justified that the medialization of politics can be observed through an analysis of the coverage of CCS.
-Due to the even greater relevance of public acceptance and legitimization to politics, this is not surprising.
+Because science obviously does not play a major role in the media coverage of CCS, but politics does, it can be justified that the medialization of politics is observable through an analysis of the coverage of CCS.
+Due to the even greater relevance of public acceptance and legitimization of politics, this is not surprising.
 What is surprising is that a scientific topic can be dominated by the medialization of politics and that scientific actors have to step back in favor of political actors.
 To identify whether this transfer of actors has implications for the coverage of a scientific topic, the following chapter will take a closer look at those actors and how they shape the coverage of CCS in German newspapers.